...Loading

 How to speed up the innovation process

-If you have worked with strategic change initiatives, you may have experienced that the implementation can be heavy and that it can take a long time before the gains are realized.
+If you have worked with strategic change initiatives, you may have experienced that the implementation can be challenging and that it takes a long time before the benefits are realized.

-One of the reasons may be that the practical part of the innovation process has started too high up in the organization.
-It is of course the management that must set the goals and the direction.
-However, it is not always purposeful that the management defines the solutions.
-The higher up we are in the organization, the greater the tendency we will have to look for perfect, general and all-encompassing solutions.
+One of the reasons for this could be that the practical part of the innovation process starts too high up in the organization.
+Naturally, it is the management's role to set the goals and direction.
+However, it is not always optimal for the management to also define the solutions.
+The higher we are in the organization, the more tendency we have to search for perfect, general, and all-encompassing solutions.

-If a company has set a goal of increasing customer retention, management's solution will often be in the nature of a comprehensive customer retention program that covers all kinds of customers, all the company's products, and all departments.
-And that includes everything from big customer discounts, loyalty programs and customer clubs to Formula 1 trips for the biggest customers.
-If all goes well, that is of course fine.
+If a company has set a goal to increase customer retention, the management's solution would often take the form of a comprehensive customer retention program that covers all types of customers, all the company's products, and all departments.
+This includes everything from major customer discounts, loyalty programs, and customer clubs to Formula 1 trips for the biggest clients.
+If all of that succeeds, it's certainly great.

-However, there are 3 disadvantages to such an all-inclusive solution.
+However, there are 3 disadvantages to such an all-encompassing solution.

-First, it is difficult to execute - as there are many parts
+Firstly, it is difficult to execute because there are so many components involved.

-Secondly, it is unclear how large the real gains will be for each part
+Secondly, it is unclear how significant the actual benefits will be for each individual component.

-Finally, it is uncertain when the gains will come - as most large projects end up being either delayed or amputated
+Finally, it is uncertain when the benefits will materialize since most large projects end up being delayed or truncated.

-If you want to find the simple solutions that with the least possible effort will give the biggest gains - you need to turn the practical part of the process upside down.
+If you want to find simple solutions that will yield the greatest benefits with minimal effort, you need to turn the practical part of the process upside down.

-This means that you have to involve the employees in finding the solutions.
-They are the ones who know what today is stopping you from doing things even better - and how little it sometimes takes to create a great improvement.
-And they are also the ones who know why some of the solutions that look right on paper will not work in practice.
+This means involving employees in finding the solutions.
+They are the ones who know what prevents us from performing better today and how even small changes can lead to significant improvements.
+They also know why some solutions that look good on paper will not work in practice.

-At Benelizer® Ideation Workshop, we have a proven process that ensures that employees translate their knowledge into simple and feasible solutions that will have a significant effect on the goal set by management.
-This means that you advance the gains and significantly increase the probability that you will reach your target.
+At Benelizer® Ideation Workshop, we have a proven process that ensures employees translate their knowledge into simple and achievable solutions that will have a significant impact on the goals set by the management.
+This means that you will advance the benefits and significantly increase the likelihood of achieving your goals.

 C